Section J - Students

 - Migratory students who qualify as homeless because the children are living in circumstances described above.

-The term "school of origin" means the school that the student attended when permanently housed or the school in which the student was last enrolled.
+The term "school of origin" means the school that the student attended when permanently housed or the school in which the student was last enrolled, including preschool.

-The term "unaccompanied youth" includes a youth not in the physical custody of a parent or guardian.
+The term "unaccompanied youth" includes a homeless child or youth not in the physical custody of a parent or guardian.

 Liaison for Homeless Students

-The Director of School Community Services is the liaison for homeless students who will carry out duties as assigned.
-Among those duties will be the responsibility to coordinate activities and programs in the best interest of homeless students that will include but not be limited to establishment of procedures to:
+The Superintendent will designate an appropriate staff person of authority as liaison for homeless students who will carry out duties as assigned.
+Among those duties will be the responsibility to coordinate activities and programs in the best interest of homeless students that will include, but not be limited to, establishment of procedures to:

 - continue the student's education in the school of origin for the duration of homelessness: